postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

     url: "/docs/sending-requests/intro-to-collections/"
 ---

 Microsoft Power Automate enables you to automate workflows between your favorite apps and services to get notifications, synchronize files, collect data, and more.
-It offers over 140 services with predefined flows available for easy implementation.
+It offers over 140 services with predefined flows that you can implement.

 You can configure Microsoft Power Automate with Postman to monitor run results, view team and collection-specific activity feeds, back up your Postman Collections, and use a Microsoft Power Automate Webhook URL.